lucapasquale/botchini/README.md

  - `PORT` : Port to run on.
 Defaults to 4000
  - `PHX_HOST` : The url your bot is running on, so ir can receive webhooks from Twitch
- - `POSTGRES_URL` : The url to connect to your postgres db
+ - `DATABASE_URL` : The url to connect to your postgres db
  - `DISCORD_TOKEN` : Token for your Discord Bot
  - `TWITCH_CLIENT_ID` : Client ID for your Twitch application
  - `TWITCH_CLIENT_SECRET` : Client Secret for your Twitch application